2. Images and labels¶

 Images¶

-In order to start working with the image data, we need to instantiate an Image object.
+To start working with the image data, instantiate an Image object.

 ngio provides a high-level API to access the image data at different resolution levels and pixel sizes.